Ultrasounds

 Preparation: Drink at least 40 oz. of clear fluids.
 Finish drinking at least 30 minutes prior to the exam.
 Do not urinate.
 The bladder must be full at the time of the exam.

-Type: Transvaginal Tissue, Thyroid, Testicular Doppler, Renal, Soft, Carotid, Venous
+Type: Soft Tissue, Thyroid, Testicular Doppler, Renal, Carotid, Venous

 Preparation: No preparation is needed